 - Random Cleaning Pattern: This isn’t a “problem” in terms of technology, but some people don’t like the random cleaning patterns of the Roomba.
 Every inch gets covered, but not in a linear or organized fashion.
 This is a key distinction between Roomba and the competition.

-- Price: $700 is still a lot of dough to shell out for a vacuum.
+- Price: Its price is still a lot of dough to shell out for a vacuum.
 While robotic vacuums are now maturing as a consumer product, the price tag for the 880 might not necessarily justify the improvements made.
 This Roomba 880 review is not about convincing you to buy this model.
 Some of the older models still perform well, but sell for a steep discount.
 In many ways, it’s like buying the latest iPhone.
 Depending on whether the new features matter to your lifestyle, it may be worth investigating other options and saving the money.
-UPDATE 9/10/15: The price was recently dropped by about $100 at the end of the Summer (in time for Holiday shopping).
+UPDATE 9/10/15: The price was recently dropped at the end of the Summer (in time for Holiday shopping).
 It’s now significantly less here.